Hokies waste huge lead, then rally to top Miami 42-35

-That’s before Miami scored three touchdowns in less than four minutes to tie the game — oddly going for a two-point conversion after the second of those scores, then having kicker Bubba Baxa miss an extra point after Deejay Dallas’ 62-yard run with 3:16 left tied the game.

-But the Hokies needed only five plays to go 63 yards to take the lead.
-McClease’s 3-yard run capped the drive, with Keene’s 26-yard catch on third down putting the Hokies on the doorstep.

-Miami’s final drive got to the Virginia Tech 10 with 5 seconds left, but N’Kosi Perry — who was brilliant in relief for the Hurricanes, throwing for a career-best 422 yards and a career-high-tying four touchdowns — had his final two throws to the end zone get knocked away.
+It still came down to the last second.
+Miami went to the Virginia Tech 10, and Hurricanes quarterback N’Kosi Perry — who had a career-high 422 yards and a career-high-tying four touchdowns in relief of starter Jarren Williams — had two throws to the end zone batted down to end the game.

-The Hurricanes lost despite outgaining the Hokies 563-337.
-Jeff Thomas had two touchdown catches and 124 receiving yards for Miami, and Brevin Jordan had a TD grab to go along with 136 receiving yards.

-It was a wild end to a wild game, one where Virginia Tech forced five turnovers — including one on each of Miami’s first four possessions — and got a strong first career start from quarterback Hendon Hooker.
-He was 10 of 20 passing for 184 yards and three touchdowns.
+“There are a lot of guys in that locker room that played good enough to pull off one of the most historic wins of all time,” Diaz said.
+“And yet everybody in that locker room, coaches included, made enough mistakes execution-wise to really make us feel the way we feel right now — which is pretty awful.”

+The Hurricanes outgained the Hokies 563-337, with Brevin Jordan having 136 receiving yards and a score.
+Hooker was 10 of 20 passing for 184 yards and three touchdowns for Virginia Tech, which faced former teammate Trevon Hill — who had three tackles and a sack for the Hurricanes.

 THE TAKEAWAY

-Virginia Tech: The Hokies hadn’t been 0-3 in conference play since 1951, back when they were members of the Southern Conference — and avoided falling into that hole.
-The win also gives a huge boost to the Hokies’ bowl hopes; they have been to a bowl in 26 straight seasons, the nation’s longest such streak, and will need to merely go 3-3 in their final six games (next week against Rhode Island is meaningless for bowl purposes) to extend that run.
-That’s no guarantee, but it obviously is not as daunting as needing to go 4-2 would have been.
+Virginia Tech: The Hokies avoided their worst start in conference play since 1951 — when they were in the Southern Conference.
+The win also gives a huge boost to the Hokies’ bowl hopes; they’ve been to the postseason in 26 straight seasons, the nation’s longest such streak, and will need to go 3-3 in their final six games (next week against Rhode Island is meaningless for bowl purposes) to continue.

 Miami: The Hurricanes had turnovers on four consecutive possessions for the first time since the 2010 Sun Bowl against Notre Dame.
-Williams hadn’t thrown an interception on any of his first 120 Miami passes (117 this season) before getting picked off on Miami’s first drive, setting the tone for a disastrous start.
-And the last time Miami had more than five turnovers in a game was 2010 — when it had six, against Bud Foster’s defense at Virginia Tech.
-Saturday was the last time Foster, who is retiring as the Hokies’ defensive coordinator, will coach against Miami.
+Williams hadn’t thrown an interception on any of his first 120 Miami passes (117 this season) before getting picked off on Miami’s first drive, and finished 4 of 7; all three incompletions were interceptions.
+The last time Miami had more turnovers than Saturday was 2010, when it had six — also against Virginia Tech.

 DEFENSE TRAVELS

 This was the seventh time since 2004 that Virginia Tech forced at least five turnovers.
-All seven of those games have been road contests for the Hokies — and each of the last three instances have come in the state of Florida (2010 at Miami, 2018 at Florida State).
+All seven were road games — each of the last three in Florida (2010 at Miami, 2018 at Florida State).

 UP NEXT